FloridaITOnline/ContextAnchoring/ContextAnchorPromptOrchestrator/CAPromptOrchestrator.md

 - Allow partial convergence, not only binary success
 - Preserve human-in-the-loop control without collapsing the system

 **Disclaimer:** This document outlines the *design* of such an orchestrator using the Context Anchoring framework.
-Implementing a fully functional version would require significant iterative development, testing, and refinement within an LLM environAment, likely involving multiple turns and human oversight due to the inherent complexity of inferring intent from unstructured input.
+Implementing a fully functional version would require significant iterative development, testing, and refinement within an LLM environment, likely involving multiple turns and human oversight due to the inherent complexity of inferring intent from unstructured input.

 ---